 Biological control of mosquitoes ranges from naturally occurring organisms such as birds, bats, fish, dragonflies, copepods and mosquito larvae, to artificially introduced organisms such as Bacillus thuringiensis var israelensis (Bti) and Bacillus sphaericus (Bs).

-Although few of the biological control agents occurring in nature are available to mosquito control specialists, the introduction and replenishment of Gambusia affinis (the mosquito fish) affords good control in pools, ponds, ditches, and drainage canals, where allowed by law.
+Although few of the biological control agents occurring in nature are available to mosquito control specialists, the introduction and replenishment of Gambusia affinis (the mosquito fish) afford good control in pools, ponds, ditches, and drainage canals, where allowed by law.
 The most effective and environmentally sound biological agents are Bti and Bs.
 These products are available in liquid, granular, and time-release formulations and pose little threat of resistance development.
 When mosquito larvae are detected in an area, VDCI will most often use these environmentally sound biological products to eliminate the problem.

 Chemical control of larval mosquitoes is carried out when and where biological control is not feasible.
 Methoprene, an insect growth regulator (IGR), can be used in any mosquito-producing area where extended control is desired.
 These areas can be treated on a 45-150 day schedule once positive production is found.
 Control of mosquitoes found in tire piles throughout a municipality can be treated at 30-day intervals using methoprene.
 Any use of non-biological larvicides is closely monitored and mosquito species exposed are tested regularly for any evidence of resistance.
 Chemical larvicides can be used in briquette, granular, or liquid forms depending upon treatment needs and habitat type.